elixir-europe/human-data-maturity-model/index.markdown

             <td>Org</td>
             <td>
                 <ol>
-                    <li>Requirements being gathered to create a communication plan with user groups.</li>
+                    <li>Requirements being gathered to create a communication and outreach plan with user groups.</li>
-                    <li>Communication plan with user groups drafted.</li>
+                    <li>Communication and outreach plan with user groups drafted.</li>
-                    <li>Communication plan with user groups is implemented and encourages use of the infrastructure.</li>
+                    <li>Communication and outreach plan with user groups is implemented and encourages use of the infrastructure.</li>
-                    <li>The communication plan with user groups is implemented, encourages use of the international infrastructure and is regularly reviewed.</li>
+                    <li>The communication and outreach plan with user groups is implemented, encourages use of the international infrastructure and is regularly reviewed.</li>
                 </ol>
             </td>
         </tr>